about14sheep/survey-donkey/gregBranchEdits.md

 Monday:
 7. created sign-up pug, finished sign-up router
 8. created login pug and router
-9. fixed allownull constraint on roles (set to true)
+9. initial sign in sets user's role to fullUser, as opposed to a guest user
 10. installed express-session, dotenv
 11. added .env file (and example), created secret key, set up config/index.js
 12. set up session cookie storage, made primitive dashboard page, login/logout functionality
 13. made requireAuth middleware in auth.js that we can use to require log in for whatever route's we desire

 ToDo/ questions for group:
-- I think we need to make a 2nd sign up form for just email for users that just want to anonymously fill out a survey
+- I think we need to make a 2nd sign up form for just email for users that just want to anonymously fill out a survey (guest user)
 - fix login/signup pugs to extend layout.pug
 - restrict survey editing only to surveys made by user (checkPermissions section in reading)